- Mr Thomas van der Molen

 - Year of Study:

-Companionships emerging in light of ethnographic research have been most important in moving me along as an anthropologist.
+Companionships emerging in light of ethnographic research have been most important in moving me along as an engaged anthropologist.
 Among the first of these were encounters involving what I have called “fieldwork under surveillance.”
-The didactic value of undergoing this situation in the volatile context of working with young dissidents in Indian-controlled Kashmir was heightened by the reflexive approach I took to writing my first master’s thesis at VU University Amsterdam.
-I had the opportunity to further analyze the findings of my study in a peer-reviewed article on the “small, small incidents” staged by my interlocutors to mark their dissent against the military occupation of the Kashmir Valley.
-To this ethnographic baptism of fire were added encounters with young European Tibetans carried out in light of a subsequent master’s degree pursued at SOAS.
-There followed an ongoing doctoral project undertaken with undocumented Tibetans living in Nepal and Switzerland.
-The interests that I have related to my most recent ethnographic experiences have primarily included migration, documentation, temporality, and youth.
+This prompted me to write my dissertation at VU University Amsterdam in a spirit of reflexivity.
+I further analyzed my findings in a peer-reviewed article on the “small, small incidents” staged by my companions to mark their dissent against the military occupation of the Kashmir Valley.
+To this were added encounters with young European Tibetans carried out in light of a subsequent postgraduate degree pursued at SOAS.
+There followed an ongoing doctoral project undertaken with Tibetan migrants in Nepal and Switzerland.

 - van der Molen, Thomas, and Ellen Bal.
 2011.
 “Staging ‘Small, Small Incidents’: Dissent, Gender, and Militarization Among Young People in Kashmir.”
 Focaal (60): 93–107.